W0lf-2505/owasp-mstg/Document/0x04a-Mobile-App-Taxonomy.md

 Progressive Web Apps (PWA) load like regular web pages, but differ from usual web apps in several ways.
 For example it's possible to work offline and access to mobile device hardware is possible, that traditionally is only available to native mobile apps.

 PWAs combine different open standards of the web offered by modern browsers to provide benefits of a rich mobile experience.
-A Web App Manifest, which is a simple JSON file, can be used to configure the behavior of the app after "installation".
+A Web App Manifest, which is a simple JSON file, can be used to configure the behaviour of the app after "installation".

 PWAs are supported by Android and iOS, but not all hardware features are yet available.
 For example Push Notifications, Face ID on iPhone X or ARKit for augmented reality is not available yet on iOS.
 An overview of PWA and supported features on each platform can be found in a [Medium article from Maximiliano Firtman](https://medium.com/@firt/progressive-web-apps-on-ios-are-here-d00430dee3a7 "Progressive Web Apps on iOS are here").